Dow Rises as U.S.-China Trade Talks Continue

-The Dow Jones Industrial Average marched higher Thursday as President Trump prepared to meet top Chinese officials in Washington to resolve the continuing trade dispute, a major investor concern amid doubts around growth in the world's leading economies.
+The Dow Jones Industrial Average climbed Thursday as President Trump prepared to meet top Chinese officials in Washington to resolve the continuing trade dispute, a major investor concern amid doubts around growth in the world's leading economies.

-The blue-chip index advanced 155 points, or 0.6%, to 26373, driven by gains in trade-sensitive stocks such as materials-science solution provider Dow and aerospace giant Boeing, which added 5.3% and 2.8%, respectively.
-Meanwhile, the S&P 500 ticked up 0.1% as losses in technology shares kept gains in industrial stocks in check.
-The tech-heavy Nasdaq Composite slipped 0.1%.
+The blue-chip index advanced 93 points, or 0.4%, to 26312, driven by gains in trade-sensitive stocks such as materials-science firm Dow and aerospace giant Boeing, which added 4.3% and 2.7%, respectively.
+Meanwhile, the S&P 500 ticked down 0.2% as losses in technology shares kept gains in industrial stocks in check.
+The tech-heavy Nasdaq Composite lost 0.5%.

 Jason Daw, head of emerging markets strategy at Société Générale, warned that a trade deal might be just a first step in a continuing conflict between the two nations.